ibm-cloud-docs/vpc/lb-create.md

     * **Subnets**: Select the subnets in which to create your load balancer.
 To maximize the availability of your application, select subnets in different zones.
     * **Security groups**: Select the security groups that you want to attach to your load balancer.

-        Ensure that the security group allows for load balancing traffic (listener, backend, and health check ports).
+        Ensure that the security group allows for load balancing traffic (listener, back-end, and health check ports).
 If you do not specify a security group, the default security group from your VPC attaches instead.
         {: note}

 1. Click **New pool** and specify the following information to create a back-end pool.
 You can create one or more pools.
     * **Name**: Enter a name for the pool, such as `my-pool`.
     * **Protocol**: Select the protocol for your instances in this pool.
 The protocol of the pool must match the protocol of its associated listener.
 For example, if an HTTPS or HTTP protocol is selected for the listener, the protocol of the pool must be HTTP.
 Similarly, if the listener protocol is TCP, the protocol of the pool must be TCP.